Schedule your free foundation inspection today and find out exactly what your home needs, with zero obligation.

 Some homeowners notice mild vibrations during pier installation, particularly when hydraulic equipment is actively pressing piers into the ground.
 These vibrations are brief and localized, similar to what you might feel from heavy traffic passing your home.
 They are not harmful to your home’s structure.

-Dust and Debris
+Dealing with Dust and Debris

 Exterior excavation can generate dust, especially during dry Oklahoma weather.
 Our crews take measures to control dust and protect surrounding areas.
 If any interior work is needed, we use plastic sheeting and drop cloths to contain dust.
 Any debris is removed at the end of each workday.